 Substances that can trigger allergies in people are called allergens.
 These are almost always certain proteins that are found in pollen and food, for example.
 With an egg allergy, your body usually reacts to one or more of the following four proteins:

 Ovomucoid is a heat-resistant protein found in egg whites.
 This means that high temperatures cannot destroy it.
 The allergen therefore still remains in cooked and processed eggs and can thus still trigger an allergic reaction to eggs.
-The other typical egg allergens break down when exposed to heat, so they are only a problematic when egg is still raw.[1, 2]
+The other typical egg allergens break down when exposed to heat, so they are only problematic when the egg is still raw.[1, 2]

 Lysozyme is an enzyme that can render the cell walls of certain bacteria harmless.
 It is not only found in egg white, but also in the tear fluid and saliva of humans.
 Food manufacturers use lysozyme as a preservative to protect food from bacteria.